 Then the property must be maintained, and you’ll have to chase the tenant for their rent.
 And finally, on top of all that, you’ll have to do up the books and keep a detailed record of all expenses.

-A top Canadian REIT ETF is clearly the better investment choice here, and many investors who are looking to learn how to invest in stocks are flocking to them.
+A top Canadian REIT ETF is clearly the better investment choice here, and many investors who are looking to learn how to invest in stocks and real estate are flocking to them.